Kaset (album): Singles

 The first single of the album "Voodoo" was released on 22 November 2024.
 KRU revealed that the song is about an emotional journey of a man who intrigued with a women's mysterious charming.
-They also revealed that the song "holds a special place" in their hearts while maintaing their trademark pop, hip-hop and R&B sounds.
+They also revealed that the song "holds a special place" in their hearts while maintaining their trademark pop, hip-hop and R&B sounds.
 A music video was produced to promote the single, which was directed by Suhaimi Yayanto.
 For the video, KRU utilised the artificial intelligence (AI) and become the first Malaysian artist to use AI in their music video.
 The single's music video depicts a prequel of fictional journey of the KRU brothers prior to the release of their debut album, Canggih in 1992.

 The album's second single "One More Time" was released on 17 January 2025.
 According to KRU, the song revolves on a disappointment of a person who failed in love again and can only rejoice in sadness at seeing his/her ex-lover lived happily with someone else.
 A music video for the single were produced, also directed by Suhaimi.
 Like "Voodoo", the music video for "One More Time" also utilizes AI technology.